eclipse-ankaios/ankaios/doc/docs/reference/inter-workload-dependencies.md

 # Inter-workload dependencies

-Ankaios allows a user to configure dependencies between workloads.
+Ankaios enables users to configure dependencies between workloads.

-Ankaios supports two types of inter-workload dependencies:
+There are two types of inter-workload dependencies supported by Ankaios:

-- explicit inter-workload dependencies
+- explicit
-- implicit inter-workload dependencies
+- implicit

-The [explicit inter-workload dependencies](#explicit-inter-workload-dependencies) are configured by the user inside a workload's configuration and considered by Ankaios when starting a workload.
-Ankaios starts workloads having dependencies only when all of its dependencies are met.
-In this way, the user can define a specific sequence in which the workloads are started.
+The user configures [explicit inter-workload dependencies](#explicit-inter-workload-dependencies) within a workload's configuration, which Ankaios considers when starting the workload.
+Ankaios starts workloads with dependencies only when all dependencies are met, allowing the user to define a specific sequence for starting workloads.

-The [implicit inter-workload dependencies](#implicit-inter-workload-dependencies) are defined by Ankaios internally and considered when a dependency itself is deleted.
+Ankaios defines [implicit inter-workload dependencies](#implicit-inter-workload-dependencies) inter-workload dependencies internally and takes them into account when a dependency is deleted.

 ## Explicit inter-workload dependencies